 Heat eating means warm foods, cooked foods, foods that support the digestive process rather than demanding the body supply all the transformative energy.
 Soups, stews, congees: these are Heat foods.
 They arrive already partly transformed, easing the burden on the stomach.

-Ayurveda's central dietary principle is simple: keep agni strong.
-Weak digestive fire produces ama — toxins, undigested residue, the sludge that accumulates when food is not properly transformed.
-Strong agni burns clean.
+Ayurveda's central dietary principle: keep agni strong.
+Weak digestive fire produces ama : undigested residue that accumulates when food cannot be properly transformed.
+Strong agni burns clean, converting food entirely into cellular fuel rather than inflammatory byproduct.

 The Heat principle: Transformation requires fire.
 Support the digestive process with warming foods, warming spices, warming practices.